The Classification of Rigid Hyperelliptic Fourfolds: Bieberbach's Structure Theorems and their Geometric Consequences

 It consists of all lifts of the elements of $G$ to $\mathbb C^n$ and is therefore a cocompact, free and discrete group of affine transformations.
 More precisely, since $G$ is finite, we may assume that the analytic representation $\rho$ is unitary.
 Then, we can consider $\Gamma$ as a subgroup of $\mathbb C^n \rtimes U(n)$.
-Forgetting the complex structure, we can also view $\rho$ as a real representation $\rho_{\mathbb R} \colon G \to O(2n)$ and $\Gamma$ as a subgroup of the group of Euclidean motions $\mathbb E(2n)$.
-As the action of $G$ on $T$ does not contain translations, the lattice $\Lambda$ of the torus $T$ is equal to the intersection $\Gamma \cap \mathbb C^n$, which is the translation subgroup of $\Gamma$. \end{rem}
+The identification in (1) allows us to view $\rho$ as a real representation $\rho_{\mathbb R} \colon G \to O(2n)$ and $\Gamma$ as a subgroup of the group of Euclidean motions $\mathbb E(2n)$.
+As the action of $G$ on $T$ does not contain translations, the lattice $\Lambda$ of the torus $T$ is equal to the intersection $\Gamma \cap \mathbb C^n$, which is the translation subgroup of $\Gamma$. \end{enumerate} \end{rem}

 \begin{definition} A discrete cocompact subgroup of $\mathbb{E}(n)$ is called a {\em crystallographic group}.
 A {\em Bieberbach group} is a torsion free crystallographic group. \end{definition}